Ellie Downie: 2020

 In early February it was announced that Downie was selected to represent Great Britain at the Birmingham World Cup taking place in late March.
 However the Birmingham World Cup was later canceled due to the COVID-19 pandemic in the United Kingdom.

 2021

 In May, British Gymnastics announced that Downie would be taking some time away from gymnastics to be with her family following the sudden death of her 24-year-old brother Joshua on the eve of the final Olympic trial, thus ending her Tokyo 2020 Olympic bid.

 Controversy

 In 2021, both of the Downie sisters spoke out concerning the pressures placed onto competitors, including over-training when injured and weight-shaming.
-In 2023 interviews, Ellie stated she had quit to focus on her "mental health and happiness", and also to coach junior athletes.
+In 2023 interviews, Downie stated she had quit to focus on her "mental health and happiness", and also to coach junior athletes.

 Personal life

-Ellie is the sister of 2008 and 2016 Olympian Becky Downie.
+Downie is the sister of 3-time Olympian Becky Downie.
 She attended the Rushcliffe School in Nottingham until the summer of 2015.